avamoo/xeon/README.md

 ## Installation

-A tiny raw Python file will be in this repo,
+An executable will be in releases.
+It will set
-just download it, and execute!
+the folders up the first time you use it.

 ## Add a package to Xeon